Russian and Soviet Battleships

 Soviet name prefixes

-We've occasionally seen the prefix "USSRS" for Soviet era ships, but not in official publications.
-Nothing official that we've seen suggests the use of any prefix.
+Some sources use the prefix "USSRS" for Soviet era ships, but not in official publications.
+Nothing official suggests the use of any prefix.

 Russian/Soviet Battleship Chronology